EOSIO/welcome/docs/03_tutorials/bios-boot-sequence.md

 ### **1.1.
 Install pre-compiled eosio and eosio.cdt binaries**

-Go to [Install EOSIO pre-compiled binaries](https://developers.eos.io/eosio-home/docs/setting-up-your-environment) tutorial and install the `nodeos` binaries but do not start the `nodeos` yet .
+Go to [Install EOSIO pre-compiled binaries](https://developers.eos.io/eosio-home/docs/setting-up-your-environment) tutorial and install the `nodeos` binaries but do not start the `nodeos` yet.

 Go to [Install EOSIO.CDT binaries](https://github.com/EOSIO/eosio.cdt#binary-releases) tutorial and install the `EOSIO.CDT` binaries; you can stop following that tutorial at the step "Building your first smart contract".